bigsmoke/angel/README.md

 first A \ previous > & < next / second A & third A & fourth A & fifth A
 ```

-Is this semantically different from just continuing to step right?
+Semantically, this is no different from just continuing to step right.
 Steps are, after all, substrings of a path.

 ```
 first A \ previous > < next / second A / third A / fourth A / fifth A